larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 (IRTF) is an ex officio member of the IAB." in {{Section 3.4 of !RFC9281}}.

-# Allowing the IETF Chair to Delegate their General Area Director Role
+# Delegation of the General Area Director Role

 This section analyzes which RFCs contain text about the responsibility of the IETF Chair to also serve as Area Director of the General Area,